VDuchauffour/fastgithub/README.md

 ## Features

 - ⚙ **Seamless experience**: GitHub webhook handler and router classes that just works.
-- ⚡️ **FastAPI native**: Build for FastAPI but can be easily integrate in any WSGI web application framework.
+- ⚡️ **FastAPI native**: Build for FastAPI but can be easily integrate with any WSGI web application framework.
-- 🔌 **Battery included**: Come with a set of builtins recipes for most common GitHub operations.
+- 🔌 **Battery included**: Come with a set of built-in recipes for the most common GitHub operations.
-- ️⛏ **Modularity**: Recipes can be easily define for custom-tailor needs.
+- ️⛏ **Modularity**: Recipes can be easily defined for tailor-made needs.

 ## Requirements